pcaversaccio/hardhat-project-template-ts/README.md

 yarn xdeploy
 ```

-This starter use [xdeploy](https://github.com/pcaversaccio/xdeployer) check the documentation for more on deployments.
+This template uses the [xdeploy](https://github.com/pcaversaccio/xdeployer) Hardhat plugin.
+Check out the documentation for more information on the specifics of the deployments.

 ## env file